 This study is part of a series of free online studies on anger.
 It is adapted from Victory over Grumpiness, Irritation, and Anger.

-Our anger is usually not righteous anger
+Our anger usually is not righteous anger

 Angry people usually justify their anger, saying it’s someone else’s fault they are angry.
 Yet the Bible repeatedly warns us against giving in to anger when we are upset by other people’s words or actions.